rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 see the UAA config files under the `demo/symmetric_keys` directory.

-`demo/symmetric_keys/rabbit.config` contains a RabbitMQ configuration file that sets up a matching signing key on the RbbitMQ end.
+`demo/symmetric_keys/rabbit.config` contains a RabbitMQ configuration file that sets up a matching signing key on the RabbitMQ end.

 ### Running UAA